 In some states, appraisers might not have to be licensed.
-Unless a seller has first-hand experience with a particular appraiser, there is no way feel completely confident that the appraisal will be accurate.
+Unless a seller has first-hand experience with a particular appraiser, there is no way to be completely confident the appraisal will be accurate.

-- Appraisers can make mistakes.
+Appraisers can make mistakes.
 If the appraiser is unfamiliar with a neighborhood or its quirks that might detract from value, the appraisal might be incomplete.
-The method used by many appraisers to establish market value is to compare similar homes in similar condition that have recently sold.
-Sometimes, agents remove photographs after closing from MLS.
-If the appraiser hasn't viewed the interior of the home, the appraiser could unwittingly use a home in need of repair as a comparable sale to an updated home.
+The method used by many appraisers to establish market value is to compare similar homes in a similar condition that have recently sold.
+Sometimes, agents remove photographs after closing from multiple listing service (MLS).

 How Buyers Appraise Homes for Sale

 Buyers should not ask a real estate agent how much to offer for a home.
 Most agents are uncomfortable suggesting an offer price since it is not their home, and they may not be able to answer confidently.
 A buyer should ask a real estate agent to give them enough information to make an informed decision.

 The buyer will still need to pay a separate fee for an appraisal to obtain financing.
-Moreover, if is also highly likely that the buyer's lender might require an additional appraisal, just before closing, to check on the accuracy of the first appraisal.
-Also, after the market crash of 2008, lenders today realize a good appraisal is simply a good estimate of value and estimates can vary.
+Moreover, it is highly likely that the buyer's lender would require an additional appraisal just before closing to check on the accuracy of the first appraisal.
+Also, after the market crash of 2008, lenders realized a good appraisal is simply a good estimate of value, and estimates can vary.